|Veterans’ Services Program

 - Burial/Cremation Program – Chapter 406, Florida Statutes, mandates that each county, through its Board of County Commissioners, assumes financial responsibility for the disposition of any indigent, unclaimed or unidentified bodies if the death occurs in Seminole County.
 Burials are done in the county cemetery for unclaimed and unidentified bodies.
 Current payments for Burials are $950.00 adult, $600.00 child, and $400.00 for all cremations.

-- Rent and Supportive Services – The Department of Housing and Urban Development (HUD) through Seminole County’s designated sub-recipient, Homeless Services Network (HSN), is the service provider of the Shelter Plus Care (S+C) program.
-This program is designed to link permanent housing rental assistance and supportive services for hard-to-serve homeless persons and their families.
+- Rent and Supportive Services – Seminole County is funded by the Department of Housing and Urban Development (HUD) through the Central Florida Continuum of Care (CoC) to provide rental assistance and supportive services for chronically homeless households through the Shelter Plus Care (S+C) program.
+This program is designed to link permanent housing rental assistance and supportive services for hard-to-serve homeless persons and their families in Seminole County.

 - Seminole County Homeless Prevention Program (SCHP)-Seminole County Government through its Community Assistance Division, has allocated approximately $1.4 million to assist homeless Seminole County households.
 Assistance available to qualified households is rental assistance for short term (up to 7 months) to medium term (up to 21 months), one time utility assistance, and emergency housing vouchers.
-More information about the program can be found on Harvest Time's website at www.htihousing.org.
 The program is closed at this time.